Artichoke Benefits and

 system by helping it to break down fat, and relieve

 water retention.
-Another great benefit of artichokes is
+Amongst other great health benefits of artichokes is

 that eating them can help to keep the liver protected.